Complete condition for nonzero quantum correlation in continuous variable systems: Continuous-variable local operator basis

-\textit{Continuous-variable local operator basis.--} In discrete variable systems, take a $d\times d$ system as an example, for each subsystem a complete set of orthogonal bases of the operator space $\{G_k\}$ consists of $d^2$ operators (which are not necessarily Hermitian) satisfying $\tr(G_k^\dag G_l)=\delta_{kl}$ and $\varrho=\sum_{k=1}^{d^2}\tr(\varrho G_k)G_k^\dag$.
-The local orthogonal operator basis has been widely used in many problems of discrete variables, such as entanglement detection \cite{YU}, necessary and sufficient condition for nonzero quantum discord \cite{condition1}, and quantifying quantum uncertainty based on skew information \cite{luo3}.
+In discrete variable systems, take a $d\times d$ system as an example, for each subsystem a complete set of orthogonal bases of the operator space $\{G_k\}$ consists of $d^2$ operators (which are not necessarily Hermitian) satisfying $\Trr(G_k^\dag G_l)=\delta_{kl}$ and $\varrho=\sum_{k=1}^{d^2}\Trr(\varrho G_k)G_k^\dag$.
+The local orthogonal operator basis has been widely used in many problems of discrete variables, such as entanglement detection \cite{YU}, necessary and sufficient condition for nonzero quantum correlation \cite{condition1}, and quantifying quantum uncertainty based on skew information \cite{luo3}.

 Consider a two-mode continuous-variable state, for each subsystem a complete set of orthogonal bases of the operator space contains an infinite number of operators $G(\lambda)$ of this subsystem satisfying orthogonal relations